Mom Guilt and Baby Sleep: 3 Tips from Nicole Johnson

 I’m breaking it down into three tips:

 1. First, recognize that just because another mom feels parents can be divided into one group or another, that does NOT mean you need to be a part of either of those groups.
-I, for one, am a big-time cuddler (and I cuddle with my boys just about every night still) and we are very affectionate and a close family all around, but that doesn’t mean I accepted my son’s (and my own) sleep deprivation as “normal” or as something that my son would “just outgrow”.
+I, for one, am a big-time cuddler.
+We are very affectionate as a family, but that doesn’t mean I accepted my son’s (and my own) sleep deprivation as “normal” or as something that my son would “just outgrow.”
 Don’t let someone else lump you into an arbitrary group meant to divide rather than to unite.
-The mommy wars rage on as to whose “way” is better, but you don’t have to be part of that if you don’t want to.
+The mommy wars rage on as to whose “way” is better.
+But, you don’t have to be part of that if you don’t want to.

-2. Second, remember that unique factors matter so much.
+2. Second, remember that unique factors matter.
 I am always reminding parents that one-size-fits-all advice doesn’t work.
-That’s true for those sleep consultants who tell every family to cry it out….but it’s also true of consultants and experts who tell every family to co-sleep and never ever work on sleep habits!
+That’s true for those sleep consultants who tell every family to cry it out.
+It’s also true of consultants and experts who tell every family to co-sleep and never ever work on sleep habits!
 Both of those are two sides of the same extreme, one-size-fits-all coin.
-Focus instead on your unique parenting goals and style, your unique living situation, and your baby’s unique temperament and personality.
+Instead, focus on your unique parenting goals and style, your unique living situation, and your baby’s unique temperament and personality.
 The truth is, you may not have the option to spend 2 straight years being sleep deprived!
 (Most of us tired working moms don’t!)
 That doesn’t mean anything is wrong with you.
 It simply means that you need a different approach to handling sleep.

 3. Third, find a middle ground.
 As you may know, the internet can be a pretty scary place for parents.
 You can find articles heralding the “dangers” of sleep training your child.
-I kid you not, you can find articles explaining that if you allow your child to cry it out, your child will be damaged emotionally forever!
-But on the flip side, you can find pro-CIO articles that suggest babies who are never sleep trained grow into spoiled, selfish adults.
-Now, I’m here to tell you that I don’t believe either of these extremes are true (because extremes rarely are).
+On the flip side, pro-CIO articles that suggest babies who are never sleep trained grow into spoiled, selfish adults.
+Now, I’m here to tell you that I don’t believe that either of these extremes are true.
 Instead, I urge parents to find a middle ground.
 You can find a middle ground between extreme CIO and extreme sleep deprivation that works for your family.
-When you find it, hold on to it, and don’t let anyone else make you feel bad about your decision.
+When you find it, hold on to it.
+Don’t let anyone else make you feel bad about your decision.

 A Sane, Guilt-Free Look At What Sleep Training REALLY Is